cbcaiug/cbcaiug.github.io/README.md

 Select Provider & Model: Choose the AI provider (e.g., Google Gemini) and the model you wish to use.

 Enter API Key: Paste your API key into the designated input field.
-Your key is saved in your browser's local storage for your convenience and is not sent anywhere else.

 Start Chatting: Select an assistant from the dropdown menu and begin your session!

+⚠️ Disclaimer
+The content generated by the AI is intended to be a draft or a starting point.
+While the models are powerful, they can make mistakes or generate inaccurate information.
+Always review and verify the generated content to ensure it meets your standards and is appropriate for your classroom.

 👨‍💻 Project Creator
 This project was conceptualized, designed, and developed by Derrick Musamali.

-Email: musadrk2@gmail.com
+Email: cbcaitool@gmail.com

-Phone: +256750470234
+WhatsApp: +256750470234

 📜 License
 This project is licensed under the MIT License.
 See the LICENSE file for details.